EZ-Robotics/EZ-Template/ez-template-docs/docs/user_control.md

 ### set_active_brake()
 Active brake runs a P loop on the drive when joysticks are within their threshold.

-`kp` proportional constant for drive.
+`kp` proportional constant for drive

 <Tabs
   groupId="ex6"